 Celebrate the Good News in Women’s Health Research

-This year’s gala honors journalists who recognize the importance of media coverage that is reported accurately and appropriately, and honor those who excel in providing women with valuable information with the Society’s Excellence in Women’s Health Research Journalism Award.
+This year’s awards dinner honors journalists who recognize the importance of media coverage that is reported accurately and appropriately, and honor those who excel in providing women with valuable information with the Society’s Excellence in Women’s Health Research Journalism Award.

 - Emily Senay